 Check out Ferries

-One trick we learned on our last trip is when the trip does not lend itself to a circular route like Italy, is to look into the possibility of a ferry to or from the furthest must see place.
+One trick we learned on our last trip is when the trip does not lend itself to a circular route like Italy, look into the possibility of a ferry to or from the furthest must see place.
 This worked very well for us in Italy.
 There is a very extensive ferry system in the Mediterranean and the Baltic, and they are often quite affordable.

-As an example we took an overnight ferry from Toulon to Sicily for €255.
+As an example we took an overnight ferry from Toulon France to Sicily for €255.
 This fee included François, the two of us, a private room, and one meal.
 This allowed us a great deal more time to explore Italy by only having to travel in only one direction.
 It also saved us money, if we had driven that distance directly we estimated the total cost would have been higher taking into consideration fuel, food, overnight stays, and tolls.

 We use the www.directferries.com to look at ferry options.
 It is not a particularly user friendly site as it presumes you know the name of the exact town that the ferry starts and finishes in.
 It is also not good about giving you alternate dates, many ferries do not run from both destinations daily, so if you get a ferry not available, try the day before or after to see if one shows.
 When using this site I keep Google maps open on another screen to double check the ports.
 While we never pre-book campgrounds; we would recommend you pre-book long distance ferries.